FabioArdis/PyCraft/README.md

 # PyCraft
-It is an incomplete 2D Minecraft clone.
+This is an incomplete 2D Minecraft clone.
+Don't expect this to be completed, because this is only a pygame test.